User Guide

 sealToken=SEAL_TOKEN

-Pull from JFrog's Artifactory
+Pull through JFrog's Artifactory

 1. Go to JFrog's Artifactory configuration and create a new remote Maven repository.